Sport in Winnipeg: Baseball

 In 1994, the Rochester Aces of the independent Northern League re-located to Winnipeg, and the team was renamed the Goldeyes.

 Initially, the team played at multi-purpose Winnipeg Stadium.
 In 1999, the team moved to the downtown CanWest Global Park, a baseball-only stadium.
 The Goldeyes are owned by former mayor Sam Katz.

+Basketball

+The Winnipeg Thunder played from 1992-1994.
+Their inaugural season was in the World Basketball League.
+After the WBL folded the Thunder joined the National Basketball League (Canada) until 1994 when the league folded.
+From 1995-2001 the Winnipeg Cyclone played in the International Basketball Association.
+In 2022 the Canadian Elite Basketball League awarded Winnipeg an expansion franchise to begin play for the 2023 season.
+The team was named the Winnipeg Sea Bears.
+In their first season the Sea Bears drew the highest attendance in the CEBL and were the first team in the Western Conference to clinch a playoff spot.

 Soccer

 Winnipeg was once home to the Winnipeg Fury professional soccer team, playing in the Canadian Soccer League and winning the final championship to be hosted in the league.

 On May 4, 2015, Investors Group Field in Winnipeg was named as one of six venues that will host the 2015 FIFA Women's World Cup.

 On May 7, 2017, it was also announced that Winnipeg would have a team in the Canadian Premier League for the inaugural season for 2019.

 Horse racing

 The first track horse race in Winnipeg took place in 1922.
 Whittier Park and Polo Park were used as racetracks in the past.
 Today, Assiniboia Downs is a six and one half furlong oval located on the western edge of the city.
 It is operated as a non-profit organization by the Manitoba Jockey Club.
 Live thoroughbred horse racing takes place in the summer.